Showing posts with label truth. Show all posts

 "This is the message which we have heard from Him and declare to you, that God is light and in Him is no darkness at all.
 If we say that we have fellowship with Him and walk in darkness, we lie and do not practice the truth.
 But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus Christ, His Son, cleanses us from all sin," 1 John 1:5-7, NKJV.

 Does walking in darkness refer to walking without the truth?
-Humanism appears to promote charity, kindness, and goodness towards others without regard for divine truth.
-Doesn't Paul describe humanism as self-seeking and not obeying the truth but unrighteousness (Rom 2:8)?
+Humanism promotes charity, kindness, and goodness towards others without regard for divine truth.
+Doesn’t Paul describe humanism as self-seeking and not obeying the truth but unrighteousness (Rom 2:8)?
 The humanist does not recognize God as the Creator and provider of all good things, that God gives life and all that surrounds him.
 Ungrateful (2 Tim 3:2), although God continues to bless them with His grace and mercy (Luke 6:35).

 Back to John’s moving statement, “we lie and do not practice the truth.”
 Do we take this statement seriously?
 It should stir up the fear of God (Proverbs 2:5) if we say that we walk in the light when we walk in darkness (without the truth).
 Could it be the reason why Christians are divided and have no fellowship with one another?
 Accusing of heresy anyone whose belief is contrary to their own.
 Didn’t Jesus’s blood deliver us (all of us) from the power of darkness and convey (translated) us into the kingdom of the Son of His love (the truth, Col 1:13)?